 - 1 garlic clove

-Begin by heating 1 tablespoon of olive oil and the butter in a pan over a medium-low heat and sweat the onions for about 10 minutes until soft and translucent.
+- Heat 1 tablespoon of olive and the butter in a pan over medium-low heat.
+Sweat onions for about 10 minutes until soft and translucent.